cptactionhank/docker-netatalk/DEVELOP.md

 ### The what

-This image is built using `dubodubonduponey/base:builder-$DEBIAN_DATE` and its runtime uses `dubodubonduponey/base:runtime-$DEBIAN_DATE`.
+This image is built using `dubodubonduponey/base:builder-$DEBOOTSTRAP_DATE` and its runtime uses `dubodubonduponey/base:runtime-$DEBOOTSTRAP_DATE`.

-Both these images are built upon `dubodubonduponey/debian:$DEBIAN_DATE`, a debootstrapped version of Debian Buster, built from a Debian snapshot at `$DEBIAN_DATE`.
+Both these images are built upon `dubodubonduponey/debian:$DEBOOTSTRAP_DATE`, a debootstrapped version of Debian Buster, built from a Debian snapshot at `$DEBOOTSTRAP_DATE`.

-At the time of this writing, `DEBIAN_DATE` evaluates to `2020-01-01`, and is updated every 15 days.
+At the time of this writing, `DEBOOTSTRAP_DATE` evaluates to `2020-01-01`, and is updated every 15 days.

 You can find out more here: